celineguler/myblog/_posts/2025-04-19-The-Paradox-of-Being-Human.md

 Shkreli case is also a sightful version of rent-seeking.
 Besides that he claimed profit went to R&D and he actually went to jail for fraud charges as he lied to his investors, rent-seeking can be in many forms like this very much case.

 I understand rent-seeking can be bigger issue than we assume for economies today.
 Many articles estimates rent-seeking activities reduced total income in terms of GNP for many countries.
+John Sophocleus says rent-seeking activities reduced total income in the U.S. by up to 45%.
+Rent-seeking activities in my country particularly based on "politicized tenders" alongside India and reduction is around %7 to %12 something.

-Consider a municipal official awards a tender to not best or cheapest bidder, but to a company they own or control.
-Examples in my country considered as "*no proper bidding process*" — therefore illegal.
+Lately, a popular politician from the opposition got arrested in my country with several charges on corruption.
+Apperantly his case considered as "*no proper bidding process*" — therefore illegal.
 But considerably, it's just unethical rent-seeking.

+Which is a common economic friction factor in my country, apperantely.